-Telepresence solutions include a variety of video systems, such as: high-end immersive telepresence, multipurpose-room systems, desktop systems, videophones, and cloud-based software systems.
-The global market for such solutions has grown from $2.2 billion in 2010 to $3.3 billion in 2014 (IHS/Infonetics, 2015), with a tendency to move from high-end hardware systems to cloud-based and software-centric systems.
+Telepresence solutions include a variety of video systems, such as high-end immersive telepresence, multipurpose-room systems, desktop systems, videophones, and cloud-based software systems.
+The global market for such solutions grew from US$2.2 billion in 2010 to US$3.3 billion in 2014 (IHS/Infonetics, 2015), with a tendency to move from high-end hardware systems to cloud-based and software-centric systems.
 A survey conducted by Redshift Research (TMC, 2013) on more than 1200 business decision-makers has found that, as of 2013, videoconferencing was ranked as the third most preferred tool for business communication.

-This study models several adoption scenarios over 2020-2050, and compares telepresence adoption to air travel.
+This study models several adoption scenarios over 2020–2050, and compares telepresence adoption with air travel.

 Total Addressable Market

-Impacts of increased adoption of telepresence from 2020-2050 were generated based on two growth scenarios, which were assessed in comparison to a Reference Scenario where telepresence usage grows at the same rate as the business air travel market.
+Impacts of increased adoption of telepresence from 2020 to 2050 were generated based on two growth scenarios.
+These were assessed in comparison to a Reference Scenario, in which telepresence usage grows at the same rate as the business air travel market.